KikiBerg/Logos-vertex/README.md

 * [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
 Used to check the site and the readme for spelling errors.

+* [Color Hex](https://www.color-hex.com/) For finding inspiration about the color palettes I would use.

 - - -

 ## Deployment & Local Development